sandstorm/dev-script-runner/README.md

 As we do not want to confuse this additional functionality with running a task, we use UPPERCASE arguments prefixed with `DSR` for utils only provided by the `dev` command.

-Example: `dev DSR_INIT` to create the files needed in your project.
+EXAMPLE: `dev DSR_INIT` to create the files needed in your project.

 ## Setup